Monique Marie Chouraeshkenazi: Early life and education

-Chouraeshkenazi attended Pratt Elementary School in Pratt, West Virginia and graduated with honors in 2002 from Riverside High School in Belle, West Virginia.
-She holds a A.A.S. in Information Resource Management from the Community College of the Air Force, and a B.A. in Homeland Security from American Military University.
-She earned a Master of Criminal Justice at Boston University, and a career diploma in Private Investigation from Penn Foster College.
-By 2015, Chouraeshkenazi earned a Ph.D. in Public Policy and Administration with high honors from Walden University, with a concentration in Terrorism, Mediation, and Peace.
-Her doctoral dissertation was titled, Qualitative Case Study on F-35 Fighter Production Delays affecting National Security Guidance.
+Chouraeshkenazi received her early education at Pratt Elementary School in Pratt, West Virginia, and graduated with honors from Riverside High School in Belle, West Virginia, in 2002.
+She holds an Associate of Applied Science (A.A.S.) degree in Information Resource Management from the Community College of the Air Force and a Bachelor of Arts (B.A.) degree in Homeland Security from American Military University.
+Subsequently, she obtained a Master of Criminal Justice degree from Boston University and a career diploma in Private Investigation from Penn Foster College.

+In 2015, Chouraeshkenazi completed her doctoral studies, earning a Ph.D. in Public Policy and Administration with high honors from Walden University, with a concentration in Terrorism, Mediation, and Peace.
+Her doctoral dissertation is titled Qualitative Case Study on F-35 Fighter Production Delays Affecting National Security Guidance.
+Additionally, she holds a Master of Arts (M.A.) degree in Psychology from American Military University and a Master of Science (M.S.) degree in Clinical Psychopharmacology from the Chicago School of Professional Psychology.

+Further, Chouraeshkenazi accomplished her second doctorate in clinical psychology, specializing in Forensic Neuropsychopathology from California Southern University.
+Her clinical dissertation, Forensic Neuropsychopathological Analysis on Altered Brain Structures in Combat Veterans: A Systematic Review, was published by Taylor and Francis' F1000 Research.